futuredapp/FTAPIKit/README.md

 }
 ```

-As an example of a bit more complicated endpoint encoding encodable struct,
-sending it to server and receiving updated value back from the server
-we only need to define following code:
+Let's take more complicated example like updating some model.
+We need to supply encodable request and decodable response.

 ```swift
 struct UpdateUserEndpoint: RequestResponseEndpoint {